open-o11y/docs/python-prometheus-remote-write/README.md

 ```
 1 4 5
 ```
-The end result is the same since the aggregations are cumulative
+The end result is the same since the aggregations are cumulative.

 ## Contributing

 This exporter's datapath is as follows: